Bikashforworkplacenew/FAQ-Workplace/README.md

 # Help@ Bot
-A sample help bot for Workplace which can act as an online admin answering questions it is asked by simply querying from a google or office 365 spreadSheet.
+A sample help bot for Workplace which can act as an online admin answering questions it is asked by simply querying from a google or office 365 Spread sheet.

 What can the bot be used for ?